-Footnotes:
+The MCL for beta/photon emitters is written as 4 mrem/year.
+The U.S. EPA considers 50 pCi/L as the level of concern for beta emitters.

+2Amount detected is the highest running annual average.

+3Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other potentially harmful bacteria may be present.
+During the month of February coliforms were found in more samples than allowed and this was a warning of a potential problem.
+As a precautionary measure, the level of disinfection in the system was increased.
+Follow up samples that were collected over the course of the month were free of any coliform, indicating that the problem was resolved.

-- 1The MCL for beta/photon emitters is written as 4 mrem/ year.
-The U.S. EPA considers 50 pCi/L as the level of concern for beta emitters. - 2 Amount detected is the highest running annual average. - 3 The U.S. EPA has established a lifetime health advisory (HA) for manganese at 0.3 ppm and an acute HA at 1.0 ppm. - 4Unregulated contaminants are those for which the U.S. EPA has not established drinking water standards.
-The purpose of unregulated contaminant monitoring is to assist the U.S. EPA in determining their occurrence in drinking water and whether future regulation is warranted. - 5 Sodium sensitive individuals, such as those experiencing hypertension, kidney failure, or congestive heart failure, should be aware of the sodium levels where exposures are being carefully controlled.
-The Massachusetts Office of Research and Standards has established a guideline of 20 ppm for sodium. - 6 We were required by the U.S. EPA to conduct an evaluation of our distribution system.
+4Unregulated contaminants are those for which the U.S. EPA has not established drinking water standards.
+The purpose of unregulated contaminant monitoring is to assist the U.S. EPA in determining their occurrence in drinking water and whether future regulation is warranted.

+5Sodium sensitive individuals, such as those experiencing hypertension, kidney failure, or congestive heart failure, should be aware of the sodium levels where exposures are being carefully controlled.
+The Massachusetts Office of Research and Standards has established a guideline of 20 ppm for sodium.

+6We were required by the U.S. EPA to conduct an evaluation of our distribution system.
 This is known as an Initial Distribution System Evaluation (IDSE) and is intended to identify locations in our distribution system that have elevated disinfection by-product concentrations.
-Disinfection by-products e.g., HAAs and TTHMs, result from continuous disinfection of drinking water and form when disinfectants combine with organic matter that naturally occurs in the source water.
+Disinfection by-products (e.g., HAAs and TTHMs) result from continuous disinfection of drinking water and form when disinfectants combine with organic matter that naturally occurs in the source water.